On this page:

 Turnkey Programs for Employees

-The Partnership for Workplace Mental Health offers two programs employers can use to increase awareness about mental health and encourage people to reach out for help when they need it.
+The Center for Workplace Mental Health offers one programs employers can use to increase awareness about mental health and encourage people to reach out for help when they need it.
 Both resources are free and are designed to work seamlessly with existing health and wellness programs, including the EAP.